BoxiLi/qiskit-CR-calibration/README.md

 - the calculation of the recursive DRAG pulse that suppress transition error on the control Transmon and the IY-DRAG pulse to cancel the ZZ interaction.
 - the calibration of direct Cross-Resonance gate.

-The dependence is documented under `requirement.txt`.
+The dependency is documented under `requirement.txt`, with qiskit support till `0.46`.
+The notebooks are tested under the given environment.
+As qiskit keeps evolving, there is no garantee that it alwasy works on the newest version.